uc-cdis/gen3datamodel/README.md

-GDC Data Model
+Gen3 Data Model
 ==============

-Repo to keep information about the GDC data model design.
+Repo to keep information about the Gen3 data model design.

 # Installation

-To install the gdcdatamodel library run the setup script:
+To install the gen3datamodel library run the setup script:
 ```
 ❯ python setup.py install
 ```